QualiTorque/qualitorque.github.io/docs/governance/roles-and-permissions.md

 - The group permissions
 - The group users

 A user can be a member of multiple groups.
-Torque will calculate the superset of all the permissions that the user has in the platform (those that were given them explicity and those which they inherited from the set of groups they belong to).
+Torque will calculate the super-set of all the permissions that the user has in the platform (those that were given them explicitly and those which they inherited from the set of groups they belong to).

 A group can be assigned multiple roles in multiple spaces and a single account level role.